salixlabs/o2/src/content/blog/building-bilingual-team-buenos-aires.md

 English is taught from a young age, and many professionals have hands-on experience working with U.S. clients, giving them confidence and fluency in real-world business settings.

-👉 Want to learn more about why Argentina outperforms other countries in cost and capability?
-[Explore the cost advantage here](#).

 ## Why a Bilingual Team in Buenos Aires Helps You Scale Globally